HP319193/prisme.ai/docs/docs/en/getstarted/operational-test.md

      - Choose a Custom Code application and install it.
      - Verify that the application is installed successfully.
      - Add a simple function to the application that returns "Hello World."
+     - Click the 'Play' button to test the function.
      - Uninstall the application and ensure the uninstallation is successful.

  **Workspace Management**